amafru/my-kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 [//]: # (sleep:10)

 After running the above commands on both controlplane nodes, run the following on `controlplane01`
+# NOTE: kubectl get componentstatuses may not show etcd-1 output.

+Why?

+In production, the API server should connect to etcd peers using a dedicated etcd-client.crt and etcd-client.key signed by the same CA as the cluster.

+In this test setup, the API server reuses etcd-server.crt for --etcd-certfile and --etcd-keyfile.
+This works locally for the member on the same node but can fail the TLS handshake with other members because --client-cert-auth is enabled.

+You can verify this:

+Check etcd unit file: sudo systemctl cat etcd
+> --client-cert-auth defaults to true if not set to false.

+Check kube-apiserver unit file: sudo systemctl cat kube-apiserver
+> --etcd-certfile reuses the server cert instead of a proper client cert.

+This is fine for learning, but in production you’d always use separate client certs.

+If etcd-1 is missing from the output of the below command, the cluster is still functional.

 ```bash
 kubectl get componentstatuses --kubeconfig admin.kubeconfig